-Please Note: Any podiatrist, dentist, psychologist, chiropractor, optometrist, or other provider who acts within the scope of his or her license will be considered on the same basis as a Physician.
+Please Note: Any podiatrist, dentist, psychologist, chiropractor, optometrist, Christian Scientist or other provider who acts within the scope of his or her license will be considered on the same basis as a Physician.
 The fact that we describe a provider as a Physician does not mean that Benefits for services from that provider are available to you under the Plan.

-Plan - Options PPO Out-of-Area medical plan.
+Plan - Options PPO New Mexico medical plan/Options PPO National medical plan.
 References to "we," "us," and "our" throughout the SPD refer to the Plan.